karthik/Rtools3/README.md

 If you don't have package control installed, the just clone this repo into your `Sublime Text 3/packages` directory

 ```
-git clone git@github.com:karthikram/Rtools.git
+git clone git@github.com:karthikram/Rtools2.git
 ```

 ## Customization

-1. Since I am on OSX and use R64.app, I have set it up that way.
-If you prefer to use 32-bit R, replace `R64` with `R` in the `Rtools.py` file.
+1. Since I am on OSX and use `R.app`, I have set it up that way.
 In windows (untested), you should set it to the `R.exe` file you wish to use.

 2. I have included a basic roxygen template to populate the section above each file.
 If you prefer to have fewer or more fields, I will move it to a settings file in a future version.
 For you you can edit `Rtools.py` or post it as an issue and I will update it.